Tammy Duckworth: First term (2017–2023)

 On January 3, 2021, Duckworth received a vote for Speaker of the House of Representatives from Jared Golden despite not being a member of that legislative body and therefore not a serious candidate.

 Duckworth was participating in the certification of the 2021 United States Electoral College vote count when Trump supporters stormed the U.S. Capitol.
 In the wake of the attack, she called Trump "a threat to our nation" and called for his immediate removal from office through the invocation of the Twenty-fifth Amendment to the United States Constitution or impeachment.
 Two days later, on January 8, she also called for the resignation of Representative Mary Miller, who had quoted Adolf Hitler during a speech on January 5.

-In June 2022, President Biden sent Duckworth to Taiwan, where she held a press conference with Tsai Ing-wen to announce the U.S.-Taiwan Initiative on 21st-Century Trade in the wake of fears of angering China by the other partners to the May 2022 Indo-Pacific Economic Framework.
+In June 2022, President Biden sent Duckworth to Taiwan, where she held a press conference with Tsai Ing-wen to announce the U.S.–Taiwan Initiative on 21st-Century Trade in the wake of fears of angering China by the other partners to the May 2022 Indo-Pacific Economic Framework.
 Her mission was planned in conjunction with the Office of the United States Trade Representative, which leads the Initiative for Washington.

 Duckworth is the sponsor of S. 3635, the Public Safety Officer Support Act of 2022, which would provide line of duty death designation to law enforcement and other public safety officers who die as a result of traumatic brain injury, PTSD, and other "silent" injuries.
-The bill is based on the death of Washington, D.C. police officer Jeffrey Smith in the aftermath of the January 6, 2021, Capitol attack.
+The bill is based on the death of Washington, D.C., police officer Jeffrey Smith in the aftermath of the January 6, 2021, Capitol attack.
 Smith died of post-concussive syndrome after suffering repeated attacks at the Capitol.

 Second term (2023–present)

 In February 2023, Duckworth was named chair of the Subcommittee on Aviation Safety, Operations and Innovation of the Committee on Commerce, Science, and Transportation.
 She and Deb Fischer sponsored a bill to improve reporting on complaints from disabled airline passengers.
 In June 2023, Duckworth criticized Senator Kyrsten Sinema for proposing legislation to limit the amount of time an airplane pilot needs to train for certification.

 In November 2023, Duckworth organized a meeting with Israeli defense officials to discuss their strategy in the Gaza war.
-When asked whether she would support a ceasefire in the Gaza Strip, she replied that it "would not help the residents of Gaza nor would it help the security of Israel".
+In January 2024, when asked whether she would support a ceasefire in the Gaza Strip, she replied that it "would not help the residents of Gaza nor would it help the security of Israel".
+In July 2025, a press release from Duckworth explaining her vote against the sale of weapons to Israel cited her "deep frustration with the Netanyahu government's abject failure to address humanitarian needs in Gaza", referring to the Gaza Strip famine.